-With the exception of MIN 5273 and MIN 5612, students may take all other courses in a hybrid seated format on the Bolivar campus or via live distance learning through Zoom.
-In consultation with professors, students may attend any hybrid class period in-person or via Zoom.
+Students may take all courses in a hybrid seated format on the Bolivar campus or via live distance learning through Zoom.
+In consultation with professors, students may attend any hybrid class period inperson or via Zoom.
 This gives students the flexibility to choose between convenience and connection for each class period.